YunoHost-Apps/pmwiki_ynh/doc/DESCRIPTION.md

-PmWiki est un système de type wiki pour la création et l'entretien collectif de sites Internet.
+PmWiki is a wiki-based content-management system (CMS) for collaborative creation and maintenance of websites.

 ### Features

-- Présentation personnalisée ;
+- Custom look-and-feel;
-- Contrôle d'accès ;
+- Access control;
-- Personnalisation et modules
+- Customization and plugin architecture